 Absolutely!
 ADHD isn’t something to feel way too worried about because your child has the capacity to break free from it.
-Moreover, children with ADHD have various other positive effects.
+Moreover, children with Attention deficit hyperactivity disorder have various other positive effects.

 Children with ADHD can be incredibly inventive and creative.
 This is because, as a result of having to think in different ways from other children their age and adults, they are great at coming up with new solutions.

 A lot of kids diagnosed with ADHD can focus on one thing that interests them for hours without getting tired or bored.
 But if they’re not interested in the task then it will be very difficult for them to focus.